 UPM consists of three Business Groups: Energy and Pulp, Paper, and Engineered Materials.

-The Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
+The 2021 Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
 The ranked companies are leaders in the field of a sustainable business approach.
 The efficiency of a company's energy, water, CO2 and waste management is measured in relation to its total sales volume.
 The disclosure of that information is a pre-condition for the assessment.
-This company ranked #25 in the 2016 Global 100.
+Of the 67 companies in its peer group, this company ranked #1.

-This company received a score of 2/100 (retrieved 14-Feb-2018) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
+This company received a score of 8.3/100 (retrieved 10-Oct-2020) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.